mamonu/bumblebee/README.md

 ## Running the tests

+((you will need pytest intalled. if you dont have it the just  :  `pip install pytest pytest-cov`    )

 In order to run all the automated tests for this system  after you have cloned it into your system just do:

 ```
 cd tests

+pytest -v   ## run all tests

+cd ..

-pytest -v
+pytest -v --cov=nlpfunctions tests/      ## run tests and calculate testing coverage

 ```